it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 70

-We believe or even claim that the proposed architecture can be applied to any type of the cyber-physical network.
-In independent publications you can find in-depth analysis of the interactive - based on the client-server relationship - and reactive - based on the publisher - subscriber interaction applications archetypes.
-Both must be recognized as not compliant environment therefore to conduct any prototyping we must select one of them.
-We selected reactive interoperability based on the OPC Unified Architecture PubSub international standard that relaxes issues related to the real-time multi-vendor environment, network traffic asymmetry and data holder mobility.
+We believe or even claim that the proposed architecture can be applied to any type of cyber-physical network.
+In independent publications, you can find an in-depth analysis of the interactive - based on the client-server relationship - and reactive - based on the publisher-subscriber interaction applications archetypes.
+Both must be recognized as not compliant environments therefore to conduct any prototyping we must select one of them.
+We selected reactive interoperability based on the OPC Unified Architecture PubSub international standard that relaxes issues related to the real-time multi-vendor environment, network traffic asymmetry, and data holder mobility.

-In-dept analysis of this topic is far beyond the presentation scope.
-To get more details check out my previous publications.

 ### Reactive interoperability implementation